NaqiAliKhan/Dell-5567-Big-sur-efi/README.md

   - Internal Intel 3165 Wifi
   - Camera
   - Bluetooth

- -What Not Works:
+ - What Not Works:
   - Touchscreen is not working i am working on that..

- -USB CREATION:
+ - USB CREATION:
   - Download Big Sur app in App Store and upon download complete create a USB for Big Sur Using this Command in Terminal app:
     - sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/<YOUR USB DRIVE NAME> --nointeraction
     - Just Change <Your USB Drive Name> with the name your usb drive have (you can check that in diskutility)